spacemeshos/testnet-guide/ffnet.md

 !> Please do NOT join if your computer or network connection doesn't meet the recommended requirements.

 ---

+## What to expect?
+Chaos and broken things and a sub-optimal user experience, but also a glimpse of an awesome near future where anyone in the world can mine a fair cryptocurrency from home using their existing computer, while still being able to play FortNite and without understanding what CLI and Terminal mean. 🤓

+## Why are we doing this?

+We want to give you a sneak peek of the Spacemesh technology and product, test them with your help, and improve them with your feedback!

 ## Release Notes (Release 0.0.2)